How & When to Fertilize Desert Palms

 Brands to Consider

-Note that while there are many palm fertilizers on the market, few follow these guidelines.
-Look for one that does.
+Note that while there are many palm fertilizers on the market, very few follow these guidelines, and even the best ones are not perfect.

 When & How to Fertilize Palms

-Desert palms should be fertilized twice per year in spring and mid-summer when the soil is warm and roots are active.
+Desert palms should be fertilized twice per year — once in the spring and again in mid-summer when the soil is warm and roots are active.
 May and August are ideal.
 There is no point in fertilizing during cooler weather when palms can’t make use of the nutrients.

 Follow the instructions on your product’s label regarding how much fertilizer to use.
 You don’t want to guess and over-fertilize, which can burn your plants.

-(But ignore the instructions for when to fertilize.
-These suggested dates are not accurate for palms growing in the southwest.)
+But ignore the instructions for when to fertilize.
+These suggested dates are not accurate for palms growing in the southwest.
+As I occasionally mention — gardening is different here. 😉

 Spread the fertilizer under a palm’s canopy, but keep it directly away from the trunk.
 Then immediately water it in to a depth of 12 inches.